 Winter Alternative Breaks immerse K-State students within a community to learn more about the pressing issues facing their citizens.
 Teams will perform a variety of tasks throughout their trips, ranging from cleaning, building, and working directly with community members.
 Following your service, you will reflect on the impact of your experience; drawing helpful insights for how you can exercise leadership on what matters most to you.

-Applications due September 27, 2019 for site leaders and participants, Apply Online
+Applications were due Sept.
+27, 2019 for site leaders and participants.

 Explore the socioeconomic impacts on the public education system in Denver.
 You will provide administrative assistance to faculty and staff at North High School and engage with students about college readiness.
 You will also serve with community organizations to understand resources available to communities facing poverty in Denver.

 Evaluate the root causes of homelessness and the various programs for relief in Kansas City, Missouri.
 You will work alongside Hope Faith Ministries staff preparing and serving meals, organizing supplies, and connecting with clients.
 Your team will also serve with relief-based nonprofit organizations providing resources in the Greater Kansas City area.